ModByDaylight/Documentation/docs/Development/ModdingGuides/Advanced/CustomPerks.md

 # Custom Perks Guide

-!!! note

-    This page is a work in progress.

 This guide will show you how you can add your own perks with the use of data tables and blueprints.

 ## Prerequisites